-The observed wind velocity and flow patterns at the Development are largely influenced by approach wind characteristics that are dictated by the suburban/open mix of low-rise residential development, agricultural lands, and green spaces supporting mature vegetation, mitigating the wind to different degrees, on approach.
-Historical weather data indicates that strong winds of a mean wind speed greater than 30 km/h occur approximately 13 percent of the time during the winter months and 4 percent of the time during the summer.
-Once the subject site is developed, ground level winds at several locations will improve, with occasional localized areas of higher pedestrian level winds.
+The observed wind velocity and flow patterns at the proposed Development are largely influenced by approach wind characteristics that are dictated by the suburban mix of low to midrise residential development, open parking areas, and green spaces supporting mature vegetation, mitigating the wind to different degrees, on approach.
+Historical weather data recorded at Billy Bishop Airport indicates that strong winds of a mean wind speed greater than 30 km/h occur approximately 22 percent of the time during the winter months and 3 percent of the time during the summer.
+Once the subject site is developed, ground level winds at many locations will improve, with occasional localized areas of higher pedestrian level winds.
 The relationship between surface roughness and wind is discussed in the Appendix and shown graphically in Figure A of the same section.